zaiisao/Documentation/en/Agora Platform/dashboard.md

 ## Create an Agora account

-Before using Agora Dashboard, follow the steps to [create an Agora account](../../en/Agora%20Platform/sign_in_and_sign_up.md).
+Before using Agora Dashboard, follow the steps to [create an Agora account](https://sso.agora.io/cn/signup).

 If you forget your password, you can reset your password.
+For more information, click [here](../../en/Agora%20Platform/sign_in_and_sign_up.md).

 ## Overview